COVID-19 guidance for charities

 Hardship Rate relief is only available on rates that are due – therefore, it will not be possible to claim it for April, May and June 2020 (however no rates will be due for this period).
 However, if your business has been affected during February and March 2020, you can apply.
 Please click here for more details.

 Yes, at this time of crisis, charities still need to raise money.
 We understand that charity incomes have dropped as demand for services may be increasing.
-What is key is that fundraising continues to be carried out in a way that is respectful and follows the Code of Fundraising Practice.
+What is key is that fundraising continues to be carried out in a way that is respectful, follows local guidance on COVID-19 and complies with the Code of Fundraising Practice.

 If you have recently had to cancel a fundraising event, you may need to refund donations.
 Whether or not you need to will depend on the conditions under which the donation was made.
 For example, if money was donated on the condition that the fundraiser completes a marathon, donors should be asked if they are happy for funds to go to your organisation anyway, or if they want a refund.
 If there was no condition attached, for example the fundraising was carried out alongside someone’s marathon effort but without a condition of completion, then refunds may not need to be made.